 but why aluminium?

-Aluminium has the highest recycling rate of any material used to package water.
+Aluminium is the most recycled and most recyclable material used to package water.

 Aluminium is 100% recyclable - infinitely.

 Unlike other packaging materials, Aluminium doesn’t degrade or lose purity during the recycling process, meaning it can be recycled indefinitely.
 The process is essentially a closed-loop; meaning 100% of aluminium bottles and cans become new bottles and cans.
 This process can be as short as 60-90 days with the average aluminium container being be made from 40-70% total recycled content, the highest of any beverage container available.

 Aluminium protects products inside from light, oxygen and other factors that can affect taste and even product safety.

 According to the Science History Institute, “Some scientists and members of the public are concerned about evidence that chemicals leach out of plastics and into our food, water, and bodies.
 In very high doses these chemicals can disrupt the endocrine (or hormonal) system.
 Researchers worry particularly about the effects of these chemicals on children and what continued accumulation means for future generations.”

 Aluminium is lighter to transport and lighter on the environment.